 Where do you source old furniture from?
 Any particular pieces that turned up in an unusual place?

 The chairs are sourced from charity shops, second-hand shops, skips – you name it, I'll find them anywhere.
-I mean, sometimes you might see me with two or three chairs in my hand, walking down East London trying to get on a bus because I’m always bumping into chairs!
-If you do see me with chairs and I look like I'm struggling, I'd really appreciate your help!
-Thanks in advance!
+I mean, sometimes you might see me with two or three chairs in my hand, walking down East London trying to get on a bus because I'm always bumping into chairs!
+If you do see me with chairs and I look like I'm struggling, I'd really appreciate your help.

 Any favourite pieces that you've made?

-Ah that's a tough one!
-To be honest, they are all my favourites because they have important narratives and mean a lot to me.
-That's such a difficult question, it’s like someone asking you who is your favourite out of your children!
-You just can't do it!
+Ah, that's a tough one!
+They are all my favourites because they have important narratives and mean a lot to me.
+That's such a difficult question; it's like someone asking you who is your favourite out of your children!
+You can't do it!

 Where do you get your inspiration?